Everything's Changed

 "Everything's Changed" is a song written by Richie McDonald, Larry Boone and Paul Nelson, and recorded by American country music band Lonestar.
 It was released in June 1998 as the fourth and final single from their 1997 album Crazy Nights.
-Their ninth chart single overall, it was also the last single to feature bass guitarist John Rich, who left the band to pursue a solo career.
+Their ninth chart single overall, it was also the last single to feature bass guitarist John Rich, who was fired from the band shortly before its release.
 The song peaked at number 2 on the Hot Country Singles & Tracks (now Hot Country Songs) chart, and number 95 on the Billboard Hot 100.

 Content

 The song is a moderate midtempo ballad in which the narrator's lover has shown up after many years of being gone, and much has changed since they left their hometown; despite the changes in the town, however, the narrator still shows a love for her.
 The video for the song uses the single mix, which is mixed slightly differently from the album version.